alexismenanieves/C_Practice/README.md

 ## HOW TO RUN A C FILE IN RSTUDIO

+These files were compiled on a Mac, so all the examples are made for that platform.

 - Create a C file: (File >New File > C File)
 - Save the file: Let's pretend the name is `hello_world.c`
 - Go to the terminal: RStudio comes with a terminal, is near the tabs "Console" and "Jobs"